top of page

 Chapter Initiated: Tau (Colorado State)

-Judy Lacy - Alternate Delegate for Denver Panhellenic Council
+Judy Lacy - Officer in Rotation for Denver Panhellenic Council

 Chapter Initiated: Theta ( University of Denver)